-Walking passed, the voices echoed you died.
-I repeated, I pleaded in silence no, no, please no. I stopped.
+Walking pass, voices echoed you died.
+I repeated, I pleaded in silence, please no. I stopped.
 Looking down at my phone, saw it through the glare of the midday.
 My heart and breathing decided to race.
 I descended the stairs into the subway, wanted to reach a monitor where I could see with my own eyes, hear with my own ears.

-Diving into an office, turned the computer on, aloud I asked why over and over and over.
+Diving into my office, turned on the computer, aloud I asked why over and over and over.
 Why?

 As the news crystalized...they found you collapsed in an elevator.